CAROLINE’S TRIP TO CALIFORNIA

 We would have stayed 2 nights in Carmel by the sea to enjoy the beach instead of staying in Monterey.

 Fisherman wharf is a real tourist trap, similar to Disneyland Paris.
 It is totally fake.
 Very disappointing.

 We would have headed towards Tiburon instead of Sausalito for lunch when the crossed the Golden gate bridge.

 Don’t forget to make a reservation for a good restaurant in SF a Friday evening.

 Alcatraz: take your tickets on internet before hand.

 It’s better to use Uber in San Francisco, rather than keeping your rental car.

-We were happy to visit LA and SF but we were a little bit disappointed by both cities.
-For LA: very wide, no real city atmosphere.
+We were happy to visit Los Angeles and San Francisco but we were a little bit disappointed by both cities.
+For Los Angeles: very wide, no real city atmosphere.
 San Fransisco: we preferred the surroundings than the city itself that was dirty and touristy.